cisco/mindmeld/docs/source/userguide/getting_started.rst

 #. ``mmworkbench``
 #. ``python app.py``

-Builtin help is available with the standard `-h` flag.
+Built-in help is available with the standard `-h` flag.

 mmworkbench
 ^^^^^^^^^^^